perbone/luascript/README.md

 ## How to Build

-My development environment is based on Linux and Mac so I don't know if it will work on Windows.
-I'm afraid probably not for the time been.
+My development environment is based primarily on Linux and Mac so I don't know if it will work on Windows.
+Shouldn't be a problem though as I'm only making use of standard C++17 code and the available Godot C++ API.
+If you experience any problem when building on Windows please report an issue and I'll be glad to work on solving it.

 So first of all you have to have Godot successfully built in your system.
 That's out of scope of this simple how to.